-It got great reviews, their customer service was on point, and it literally took 2 days to arrive with free shipping.
+It got great reviews, their customer service was on point.
 Can’t beat that.
-It was a little pricier than some of the other electric fireplaces I saw, but again, none of those ones allowed you to mount it into the wall.
+It was a little pricier than some of the other electric fireplaces I saw, but none of those ones allowed you to mount it into the wall.

 If you are building out a new wall for a fireplace, make sure you have the fireplace first so you can measure exactly the size you need to frame.